The First Lady of Australia is a role that differs greatly from that of our American counterparts.

 And Meghan and Jenny actually shared a sweet moment together.

-"They were so lovely," Jenny told Nine Honey about the couple, who are expecting their first child any day now.
+"They were so lovely," Jenny told Nine Honey about the couple.

 Nervous about hosting the royals in her home, she confessed to Meghan: "This is all new to me."